-in 1996, the Vancouver Asian Heritage Month Society (VAHMS) is a non-profit society that is dedicated to promoting appreciation for the contributions of Asian Canadians* in Canadian society.
-VAHMS organizes explorAsian, an annual festival celebrating national Asian Heritage Month in the the month of May.
-The festival includes art and cultural programs, activities and events produced in collaboration with various partners from the diverse communities in Metro Vancouver.
+Founded in 1996, the Vancouver Asian Heritage Month Society (VAHMS) is a non-profit society that is dedicated to recognizing Asian Canadian participation as an integral part of Canadian society.
+VAHMS organizes explorASIAN, an annual festival celebrating national Asian Heritage Month to promote understanding and appreciation of Asian-Canadian arts and culture in the month of May.
+The festival includes programs, activities and events produced in collaboration with various partners from the diverse communities in Metro Vancouver

 - East Asia: China, Japan, Mongolia, Korea, Taiwan